proxer/ProxerLibJava/README.md

 #### The `execute()` method

 The request will automatically happen on a worker thread, thus not blocking the UI.
 You will mostly use this.
 The result is delivered through the [EventBus library] (https://github.com/greenrobot/EventBus).
 Each type of a result has an event, either a normal `IEvent` or an `ErrorEvent`.
+Note: All events are postet sticky to make it possible to cache them also in the gab between `onStop()` and `onStart()` in which your class is not registred.
+You are responsible for cleaning sticky events once you don't need them anymore
 A simple query for the news might look like this:

 ```java